Beyond the Product: Winning in The Digital Signage Software Industry

 Stop Leading With What You Think Is Cool

-Here’s the truth most software teams don’t want to admit: your buyer doesn’t care how technically elegant your product is.
-They care whether it solves their problem without turning into a new one.
+Buyers don’t care how technically impressive your product is.
+They care if it solves their problem without becoming a new one.

-One of the biggest mistakes I’ve seen (and made) is leading a demo like a victory lap.
-We fire up the CMS, show off the shiny dashboard, click through some advanced features—and totally lose the room.
+One of the biggest mistakes I’ve seen (and made) is treating a demo like a victory lap.
+We open the CMS, show off the sleek dashboard, run through advanced features and lose the room.

 Why?
-Because we’re pitching from our perspective, not theirs.
+Because we’re thinking from our point of view, not theirs.

-You can’t assume your audience will connect the dots.
-You have to draw the picture for them.
-That means doing the work upfront: understanding their pain points, internal politics, skill levels, and goals before you ever open the demo environment.
+You can’t expect your audience to connect the dots.
+You have to draw the picture.
+That means doing your homework before the demo.
+Know their pain points, internal hurdles, tech comfort level, and what success looks like to them.

-You’re not there to impress them.
-You’re there to show them how their life gets easier with your software in it.
+The goal isn’t to impress them.
+It’s to make them see how much easier life gets with your software in place.

-That’s the difference between a product demo and a conversation that actually leads somewhere.
+That’s the difference between just giving a demo, and starting a conversation that actually goes somewhere.

 They Don’t Just Want Features.
 They Want to Feel Safe.